-Based on the accreditation extension submission provided, the AMC finds that the College and its programs substantially meet the accreditation standards.
+Based on the accreditation extension submission provided, the AMC finds that the Royal Australasian College of Surgeons (the College) and its programs substantially meet the accreditation standards.

-The February 2024 meeting of the AMC Directors resolved:
+At their 12 September 2024 meeting the AMC Directors resolved:

-(i) to grant an extension of the accreditation of the Royal Australasian College of Surgeons training and education program, in the recognised specialty of surgery, by six months to 31 October 2024.
+i. to extend the accreditation of the Royal Australasian College of Surgeons' training and education programs, in the specialty of Surgery and the following fields of specialty practice, by three years, until 31 October 2027, subject to satisfying enhanced AMC monitoring requirements.